- Sleep Products

 Arguably the two factors that have the biggest impact on sleeping hot or cool are mattress firmness and the sleeper’s bodyweight.

-Firmness is normally rated on a 1-to-10 scale, with 1 being the softest and 10 being the firmest, but most mattresses sold today fall between a 3 (Soft) and an 8 (Firm).
+Firmness is normally rated on a 1-to-10 scale, with 1 being the softest and 10 being the firmest.
+Most mattresses sold today fall between a 3 (Soft) and an 8 (Firm).
 Mattresses rated below a 5, or Medium, tend to sink beneath a sleeper’s body to create a cradle-shaped impression.
 While this type of sleep surface has noted benefits — such as motion isolation and pressure relief — the deep conforming can create a heat trap and restrict air circulation.
-Mattresses rated between a 6 (Medium Firm) and an 8 do not conform as deeply and, as a result, usually sleep much cooler than their less-firm counterparts.
+Mattresses rated between a 6 (Medium Firm) and an 8 (Firm) do not conform as deeply and, as a result, usually sleep much cooler than their less-firm counterparts.

 Sleeper bodyweight is important because heavier people tend to emit more body heat and sleep warmer compared to lighter people.
 There are two reasons for this.
 One, heavier people sink further into the mattress than lighter people, often resulting in a heat trap.
 Secondly, heavier people must use up more energy to move in bed, and this can drive up their body temperature.